bloominstituteoftechnology/Computer-Architecture-C/ls8/README.md

 *At this point, you should be able to run the program and have it print `8` to the console!*

-## Step 8: Un-hardcode the machine code
+## Step 8: Un-hardcode the machine code day 2

 In `cpu.c`, the LS-8 programs you've been running so far have been hardcoded into the source.
 This isn't particularly user-friendly.